City-wide strikes bring Hong Kong to a standstill

 (CNN)Hong Kong was hit by widespread strikes Monday that brought chaos to much of the city's transport network, including Hong Kong International Airport, in the most ambitious day of demonstrations since the movement began in June.

-More than 2,330 aviation workers joined the strike, according to the Hong Kong Confederation of Trade Unions, leading to the cancellation of more than 100 flights to and from one of the world's busiest airports.
-Unusually long queues were seen in the airport check-in hall throughout the day.
+More than 2,300 aviation workers joined the strike, according to the Hong Kong Confederation of Trade Unions, leading to the cancellation of 224 flights to and from one of the world's busiest airports.
+The airport was packed with unusually long lines, and its air space and runway capacity was reduced by 50%.

-An internal memo circulated Monday by Hong Kong's flagship carrier, Cathay Pacific, said that the city's air space and runway capacity had been reduced by 50% for all airlines.

 Experts said Monday's strikes were the biggest to have rocked the city in decades.

-Direct action protests also took place in seven districts spanning the semi-autonomous Chinese territory: Admiralty, Sha Tin, Tuen Mun, Tseun Wan, Wong Tai Sin, Mong Kok and Tai Po.
-Organizers also called for a general strike at Disneyland, on Hong Kong's Lantau Island, where the airport is also located.
+Direct action protests also took place in seven districts: Admiralty, Sha Tin, Tuen Mun, Tseun Wan, Wong Tai Sin, Mong Kok and Tai Po.
+Organizers also called for a general strike at Disneyland and the airport, both on Hong Kong's Lantau Island.

 Strikers included teachers, lifeguards at beaches, security workers, construction workers -- and almost 14,000 people from the engineering sector.